 What Permissions Are Available and What Do They Mean?

 The following permissions are available for use when creating the shared calendar.
 By assigning the correct permissions, one can restrict unwanted user activities.
-It’s very important point of using group calendar office 365.
+It’s a very important point of using group calendar Office 365.

-Anonymous: This refers to users outside your Organizations.
-The recommended permission options for this type of user is “NONE”.
+Anonymous: This refers to users outside your Organization.
+The recommended permission option for this type of user is “NONE.”

-Default: This refers to users within your Organizations.
-These users are authenticated users and the recommended settings is “Author”, which will enable them to create new entries to the calendar or edit the existing entries.
-Also they are able to share office 365 calendar.
+Default: This refers to users within your Organization.
+These users have authenticated users, and the recommended setting is “Author,” which will enable them to create new entries to the calendar or edit the existing entries.
+Also, they are able to share Office 365 calendars.

-There are various other permissions you can assign to users while sharing calendar in Office 365.
-The tables gives a short overview of permission can be given and what the users can do with those permissions.
+There are various other permissions you can assign to users while sharing calendars in Office 365.
+The tables give a short overview of what permission can be given and what the users can do with those permissions.

 |Permission:||Actions You Can Do:|